kainatquaderee/sd-webui-reactor-Nsfw_freedom/README.md

 - **ComfyUI [support](https://github.com/Gourieff/ComfyUI-ReActor)**
 - **Mac M1/M2 [support](https://github.com/Gourieff/sd-webui-reactor/issues/42)**
 - Console **log level control**
-- **NSFW filter free** (this extension is aimed at highly developed intellectual people, not at perverts; our society must be oriented on its way towards the highest standards, not the lowest - this is the essence of development and evolution; so, my position is - that mature-minded people are clever enough to understand for themselves what is good and what is bad and take full responsibility for personal actions; for others - no "filters" will help until they do understand how Universe works)
+- **NSFW filter free** (this extension is aimed at ~~highly developed intellectual people, not at perverts; our society must be oriented on its way towards the highest standards, not the lowest - this is the essence of development and evolution; so, my position is - that mature-minded people are clever enough to understand for themselves what is good and what is bad and take full responsibility for personal actions; for others - no "filters" will help until they do understand how Universe works~~ Nuh this one is free and open source for everyone.
+You can do whatever you want.
+But remember great power comes with great responsibility.
+And you should take responsibility for what you do.
+I am not responsible for anything you do.
+Goodluck and have fun.
+Peace.)

 ## Usage

-> Using this software you are agree with [disclaimer](#disclaimer)
+> Using this software you agree with [disclaimer](#disclaimer)

 1. Under "ReActor" drop-down menu, import an image containing a face;
 2. Turn on the "Enable" checkbox;